Our Services

 You can reduce your risk of worsening or new nerve problems by:

 Nerve pain that starts in your feet and moves up to your shins and knees may signal neuropathy or nerve compression.
 Early evaluation can slow progression, improve comfort, and help you stay active.
-Before your doctor's appointment, take a moment to check your symptoms using this free Neuropathic Pain symptom checker—it provides instant insights that can help you have a more informed conversation with your healthcare provider.
+Before your doctor's appointment, use this free symptom checker tool to quickly assess your symptoms and get personalized guidance—helping you have a more informed conversation with your healthcare provider.

 Always speak to a doctor about any severe, sudden, or worsening symptoms—especially if they interfere with walking, bladder/bowel control, or daily activities.
 Timely medical advice is crucial to rule out life-threatening conditions and to create a treatment plan tailored to your needs.